 Berkeley Formula SAE designs, builds, and competes with a single seat formula style race car as part of an international engineering competition.
 The team operates like a small engineering organization, with subsystem ownership, design reviews, manufacturing timelines, and validation testing leading up to competition.

-I worked as a Suspension Engineer, contributing to the design, manufacturing, and validation of steering and suspension related components.
-My work focused on designing parts and tooling that could be reliably manufactured, assembled, and tested within tight packaging and schedule constraints.
+I am the Suspension Lead, managing a team of 10 engineers responsible for the design, manufacturing, and validation of steering and suspension related components.
+Appointed to this role after placing 10th out of 140 teams (top 7%) at the Michigan competition, my work focuses on designing parts and tooling that can be reliably manufactured, assembled, and tested within tight packaging and schedule constraints.

 I have worked on: